-Highlights of Jacquelyn’s 2016⁄2017 season included the soprano solos in Beethoven’s Missa Solemnis with Maestro John Nelson and the National Symphony Orchestra of Costa Rica, Beethoven’s Ah! perfido! with Grand Harmonie, the soprano solos in works by Graupner and Bach with the Handel and Haydn Society and Maestro Ian Watson, the roles of Gabriel and Eve in Die Schöpfung with the Back Bay Chorale and Maestro Scott Allen Jarrett, the soprano solos in Tippett’s A Child of Our Time with Maestro Andrew Clark and the Harvard Choruses, and her Santa Fe Opera principal artist debut as Oberto in Alcina with Maestro Harry Bicket.
+She was a finalist in the London Handel Society Solo Competition and the second-place prize-winner of the inaugural Glyndebourne Opera Cup.
+Highlights of Jacquelyn’s 2016-17 season included the soprano solos in Beethoven’s Missa Solemnis with John Nelson and the National Symphony Orchestra of Costa Rica, Beethoven’s “Ah, perfido!” with Grand Harmonie, the soprano solos in works by Graupner and Bach with the Handel and Haydn Society and Ian Watson, the roles of Gabriel and Eva in Die Schöpfung with the Back Bay Chorale and Scott Allen Jarrett, the soprano solos in Tippett’s A Child of Our Time with Andrew Clark and the Harvard Choruses, and her Santa Fe Opera principal artist debut as Oberto in Alcina with Harry Bicket.